PPO plan overview

 What pharmacies are included in the PPO?

 Access PPO and Options Federal include prescription coverage at all Kaiser Permanente Washington pharmacies and mail order, contracted pharmacies, and the OptumRx national pharmacy network.
 There is no coverage if a member chooses a pharmacy that is not included in those networks.
-Access PPO members receive lower cost shares for certain drugs at Kaiser Permanente Washington pharmacies and mail order.
+Access PPO members receive lower cost shares for certain drugs at Kaiser Permanente Washington pharmacies and select preferred pharmacies and Kaiser Permanente mail order.

 Elect PPO includes in-network prescription coverage at all Kaiser Permanente Washington pharmacies, Kaiser Permanente Washington mail order, and contracted pharmacies.
 Out of network coverage is provided by the OptumRx national pharmacy network.